speakez-llc/Farscape/README.md

 ### Delegate Pointer Handling

-Special handling for C++ function pointers and delegates is included, with support for marshaling between F# functions and C++ callbacks.
+Special handling for C++ function pointers and delegates will be included, with support for marshaling between F# functions and C++ callbacks.

 ## Contributing